-Directors 9 Directors 247 million yen Auditors 4 Auditors 50 million yen
+Directors: 9 persons, 247 million yen

+Corporate Auditors 4 persons, 50 million yen

-- Of this amount, 41 million JPY was paid to outside directors (5 persons) as remuneration, etc. The total amount of remuneration, etc. for directors includes a provision of 103 million JPY for stock-based remuneration recorded in the current fiscal year. - 2.
-Bonus allowance for the directors
+\Of this amount, 41 million yen was paid to outside directors (5 persons) as remuneration, etc. The total amount of remuneration, etc. for directors includes a provision of 103 million yen for stock-based remuneration recorded in the current fiscal year.

+2. Bonus allowance for the directors